1. HOME

 Susan

-Thank you for sharing for many of us who are having to struggle with this unthinkable task.
+Thank you for sharing to help the many of us who are having to struggle with this unthinkable task.
 God Bless.

 I am currently preparing what I am going to say at my best friend's son's memorial service.
 I have watched my friend grieving in such pain and loss this past week.
 It is absolutely heart wrenching.

-I have lost too many loved ones to death, and, I am too familiar with the hole that a loved one's passing leaves in our hearts.
-Nonetheless, I have been at a loss for words as to what to say that will comfort her.
+I have lost too many loved ones to death, and I am too familiar with the hole that a loved one's passing leaves in our hearts.
+Nonetheless, I have been at a loss as to what to say that will comfort her.

 This has helped so much, at a time that is so hard.
 Thank you. xx

-Our son, our only child, passed away June 30, 2017.
+Bettye says: Our son, our only child, passed away June 30, 2017.
 We wanted to put a memorial in our local newspaper but were at a loss for words.
-Your eulogy is beautiful and I am sure your son loved it.
+Your eulogy is beautiful, and I am sure your son loved it.
 Thank you for giving us ideas for our memorial piece.

-I'm preparing my son's eulogy and I can't concentrate or focus long enough to write his story.
-Your powerful words gives me an idea on what to say about my son William.
+Lee says: Thank you.
+I'm preparing my son's eulogy, and I can't concentrate or focus long enough to write his story.
+Your powerful words give me an idea on what to say about my son William.
 He's gone too soon and it's difficult to get through this time.
-Thank you again and I pray for all the parents who lost their children.
+Thank you again and I pray for all the parents who have lost their children.

-Couple of thoughts in this terrible time for you...
+Earl's response to Sergio: Here's a couple of thoughts in this terrible time for you.

 You do NOT have to be strong at all times.